 Remember when printers, mice, and modems had thick cables with those huge clunky connectors?
 The ones that literally had to be screwed into your computer?
-Those devices were probably using UARTs to communicate to your computer.
-While USB has almost completely replaced those old connectors on modern computers, UARTs are definitely not a thing of the past.
+Those devices were probably using UARTs to communicate with your computer.
+While USB has almost completely replaced those old cables and connectors, UARTs are definitely not a thing of the past.
 You’ll find UARTs being used in many DIY electronics projects to connect GPS modules, Bluetooth modules, and RFID card reader modules to your Raspberry Pi, Arduino, or other microcontrollers.

 UART stands for Universal Asynchronous Receiver/Transmitter.
-It’s not a communication protocol like SPI and I2C, but a physical circuit in a microcontroller, or as a separate IC.
+It’s not a communication protocol like SPI and I2C, but a physical circuit in a microcontroller, or a stand-alone IC.
 A UART’s main purpose is to transmit and receive serial data.

 One of the best things about UART is that it only uses two wires to transmit data between devices.
 The principles behind UART are easy to understand, but if you haven’t read part one of this series, Basics of the SPI Communication Protocol, that might be a good place to start.